Daniella Alonso

 Daniella Alonso is an American actress and former fashion model.
-She has appeared in a number of horror films, including The Hills Have Eyes 2 and Wrong Turn 2: Dead End.
+She has appeared in a number of horror films, including The Hills Have Eyes 2 and Wrong Turn 2: Dead End (both 2007).
 Alonso was a regular cast member in the NBC post-apocalyptic series Revolution from 2012 to 2013, and the medical drama The Night Shift in 2014.
-Alonso also appeared in the first season of the TNT crime drama Animal Kingdom in 2016, and in 2019 began starring as Cristal Flores in the third season of The CW prime time soap opera, Dynasty.
+Alonso also appeared in the first season of the TNT crime drama Animal Kingdom in 2016, and in 2019 began starring as Cristal Flores in the third season of the prime time soap opera Dynasty, which aired on The CW.

 Early life

-Alonso was born in New York City and is of Puerto Rican, Peruvian and Japanese heritage.
+Alonso grew up in New York City and is of Puerto Rican, Peruvian, and Japanese heritage.
 She has stated that she "grew up in a pretty much all woman household in NYC", but added that her father, grandfather and uncles had "strong influences" in her life as well.

-She has a brother.
+Alonso has a brother.
 She has participated in karate, in which she holds a fourth level green belt.
 She loves animals and supports PETA, posing in a 2013 advertising campaign that asked consumers to wear synthetic leather.

-Discovered by the Ford Modeling Agency, Alonso began booking jobs for teen magazines like Seventeen, YM, and Teen, which led to her booking commercials for Clairol, Cover girl, Clean and Clear, Kmart, Target, Footlocker, Volkswagen, and others.
-She has done over thirty national commercials and 20-plus Spanish market advertisements, as well.
+Discovered by the Ford Modeling Agency, Alonso began booking jobs for teen magazines like Seventeen, YM, and Teen, which led to her booking commercials for Clairol, CoverGirl, Clean & Clear, Kmart, Target, Footlocker, Volkswagen, and others.
+She has also done over thirty national commercials and at least twenty Spanish market advertisements.